Body

 - You cannot select which recordings to copy.
 All recordings are copied automatically.

 - This integration only copies recordings created AFTER you set it up.
 It does NOT "go back in time" to copy recordings created before you authorized the integration.
-If you wish to copy older recordings, refer to the next method.
+If you wish to copy older recordings, use the Zoom Recordings Manager.

-Note: These two tools are completely independent of each other, and one cannot check whether the other has already copied a recording.
-Therefore, if you use both, you could end up with a recording in your Dropbox twice — once in the "Zoom" folder and once in the "Apps" > "My U-M Zoom Recordings" folder.
+Zoom Recordings Manager.
+The two tools are independent of each other, and one cannot check whether the other has already copied/saved a recording.
+Therefore, if you use both, you could end up with a recording in your Dropbox account twice: once in the "Zoom" folder and once in the "Apps" > "My U-M Zoom Recordings" folder.

 Additional Information